 Once you click on one of your courses from the main dashboard, you will be able to navigate through the different areas of the course.
 SoPA online courses are organized using Modules, so you can view the substance of the course by clicking on the Modules link in the side navigation menu.
 Each Module is organized around the relevant reading assignment, instructor lecture component, activities, discussions, and assignments.
 Further, as you read through the different pages in each Module, use the “Next” button at the bottom of the page to advance through the material.
 Also, you can use the side navigation menu to easily locate where to find the syllabus, assignments, quizzes, and tests for the course.

-For informational videos and more helpful information, visit the Canvas Student Resources page.
+For informational videos and more helpful information, visit the Learn Anywhere for Students page.

 While all of the e-messages generated within Canvas will be automatically forwarded to your Tulane email account, the mail you receive in your Tulane email account (including mail from your SoPA advisor, SoPA director, SoPA dean, etc.) will NOT be forwarded to your Canvas Inbox.
 In other words, please be sure to check your Tulane email account regularly.
 If you need help setting up your Tulane email account, you will find a user guide on the Technology Services website.